Zaki978/Project-Portfolio/README.md

 [Github Project Link](https://github.com/Zaki978/recipefinder-final) | [Cooking Buddy Web App](https://cooking-buddy.onrender.com)

-Cooking Buddy is a flask-based web application I built with two classmates for one of my university classes.
+Cooking Buddy is a flask-based web application I built with two classmates as the final project for my Management Business Application Development in Python university class.
 As college students with limited experience cooking, we decided to create an app to help students discover recipes based on ingredients they have available.

 Users can input their available ingredients and apply filters for meal types (breakfast, lunch/dinner, snacks) and dish categories (appetizers, main courses, desserts), and receive personalized recipe suggestions complete with ingredient lists, nutritional information, and cooking instructions.